 Once a nesting tunnel is full, the female will close off the end of that tunnel using either clay, mud, plant fibres or leaf pieces - leaving inside her next generation of offspring.
 She repeats this process many times throughout the spring-summer.

-In May, BeeGAP will send you replacement nesting tunnels, along with packaging & freight ticket for last seasons nesting tunnels to be sent back to BeeGAP for the professional BeeCare process to begin.
+In May, BeeGAP opens up it's optional BeeCare programme to all members where the seasons nesting tunnels to be sent back to BeeGAP for the professional BeeCare process to begin.
 Further info on BeeCare here.

 Through spring-summer all active BeeGAP members will receive their new allocation of leafcutter bees ready for the next season.
 The cycle repeats - with you helping raise wild solitary bees & gaining pollination benefits in your garden.